stefaneidelloth/treezjs/doc/views/treeView.md

 *	Left-click: Show the properties of the corresponding Treez atom in the Properties View.
 *	Right-click: Shows a context menu that provides specific actions for that tree node/atom.
 *	Double-click: Fully expands or collapses the tree node.

-## Properties View

-The purpose of the Properties View is to inspect and edit the properties of a Treez Atom.
-It has a hierarchical structure:

-##	Editor View

-The purpose of the Editor View is to edit the tree model of the application in form of a text file.
-The text file can be saved and restored and contains all modi-fied properties of the Treez Atoms.

-##	Graphics View

-Some of the Treez Atoms have graphical representations, for example a plot window.
-The purpose of the Graphics View is to show those graphical repre-sentations.

-##	Monitoring View

-The Monitoring View shows the progress of executed actions (e.g. batch simu-lations) in form of progress bars and log messages.